 What is Mediation?

-Stanislaus Superior Court offers a Voluntary Mediation Program to help general civil cases (i.e. personal injury, business disputes) resolve before trial.
+The Superior Court of California, County of Stanislaus offers a Voluntary Mediation Program to help general civil cases (i.e. personal injury, business disputes) resolve before trial.
 The client, as a party to a lawsuit, can request mediation.
 All parties involved must agree to use mediation.
-The process is confidential -- the court cannot ask the mediator to testify at the trial regarding what happened during mediation.
+The process is confidential -- the Court cannot ask the mediator to testify at the trial regarding what happened during mediation.

-Stanislaus Superior Court's Voluntary Mediation Program is a ground-breaking program.
-The parties to a law suit have the freedom to resolve their conflict in their own time.
+The Court's Voluntary Mediation Program is a ground-breaking program.
+The parties to a lawsuit have the freedom to resolve their conflict in their own time.
 The Court provides a panel of knowledgeable and skilled mediators trained by Pepperdine Law School's Straus Institute for conflict resolution.
 All of the Court's mediators must meet the qualifications specified by the Court.

 Which cases qualify for Mediation?

 All types of general civil cases qualify and may benefit from mediation.
-A party can request meditation; but if the hearing judge believes the case would benefit from judicial arbitration then he or she may order it.
+A party can request meditation, however, if the hearing judge believes the case would benefit from judicial arbitration then he or she may order it.

 Who are the Mediators?